How I Treated My Asthma Naturally & Why I'll Never Use An Inhaler Again

 - Cannellini beans 13-15 grams

-During the colder months, I need a little more and that’s okay, I just do my best to select items that are cage-free, fresh, and organic as often as possible.
-I don’t eat 100% vegan and I’m not sure that I ever will, but the nice little changes that I've incorporated have given me amazing results.
+I believe you should always listen to what your body is telling you.
+I’ve slowly started adding back some poultry and fish occasionally, as my body craves it sometimes.
+During the colder months, I need a little more fish, and that’s okay.
+I just do my best to select items that are cage-free, fresh, and organic as often as possible.
+I don’t eat 100% vegan and I’m not sure that I ever will, but the little changes that I've made have given me amazing results.